Relating the topology of Dirac Hamiltonians to quantum geometry: When the quantum metric dictates Chern numbers and winding numbers: Gapped systems without chiral symmetry

 where $\text{sgn}(d\vec{n})\!=\!\pm 1$ depending on whether the map to the sphere induced by $\vec{n}$ is orientation preserving or reversing at the considered point of the Brillouin zone, and we have used $\text{vol}_{g_{2n}}(S^{2n})=(2^{n(n-1)+1}\pi^{n} n!)/(2n)!$.
 We note that $\text{sgn}(d\vec{n})$ can be explicitly computed as

-Eq.~\eqref{eq: Chern character and quantum metric} is one of the main results of this work.
+Eq.~\eqref{eq: Chern character and quantum metric} is one of the main results of this work, relating the Chern character to the determinant of the quantum metric.
+We note that similar relations between the Berry curvature and the geometry of the sphere were recently reported in Refs.~\cite{ger:pan:chen:21,zhang2021revealing,ger:chen:21}.

 Importantly, the left-hand side of Eq.~\eqref{eq: Chern character and quantum metric} integrates to an integer topological invariant of the occupied Bloch band, which completely classifies the topological phase, and which is known as the $n$-th Chern number.
 The equality established in Eq.~\eqref{eq: Chern character and quantum metric} implies the inequality

 where we have identified the \emph{quantum volume} $\text{vol}_{g}(\mathbb{T}^{2n})\!=\!\int_{\mathbb{T}^{2n}}\sqrt{\det(g)}d^{2n}k$; the latter quantity is also known as the \emph{complexity} of the band~\cite{marzari1997maximally}.
 We point out that the equality is satisfied provided $\text{sgn}(d\vec{n})$ is constant (everywhere where it is meaningful, i.e., where $\sqrt{\det(g)}\neq 0$), or, equivalently, if the function on the left-hand side of Eq.~\eqref{eq: Chern character and quantum metric} does not change sign.
 Note also that $\sqrt{\det(g)}d^{2n}k$ is not a volume form in the strict mathematical sense because it necessarily vanishes somewhere in the Brillouin zone.
 The reason is that $\vec{n}: \mathbb{T}^{2n}\to S^{2n}$ cannot be an immersion since the fundamental group of the torus is non-trivial while that of the sphere is trivial; see the proof of Theorem~3 of Ref.~\cite{mera2021k} for the case $n\!=\!1$ which is readily generalized to this case.
 From Eq.~\eqref{eq: Chern character-quantum volume inequality}, one immediately concludes that if the quantum volume is smaller than $1$, then the system is certainly adiabatically connected to the trivial insulator.